 While portable power stations and power banks perform similar functions, several critical differences exist.

 First, the most noticeable difference between the two is the size and weight.
-Take, for example, the EcoFlow River Portable Power Station.
-It is about the size of a boombox stereo and weighs slightly over 11 pounds.
+Take, for example, the EcoFlow River 2 Portable Power Station.
+It is about the size of a boombox stereo and weighs just under 8 pounds.

 Conversely, a power bank may weigh less than two pounds.
 It’s a more lightweight option if you want something to store in your backpack, but it will offer far less charge capacity.

 The main difference between these two pieces of equipment is their output.
 A PPS stores more power and can handle even high-wattage appliances.
-For example, keeping with the EcoFlow River PPS, the output capacity can handle devices up to 1800W.
-This allows you to use devices such as your refrigerator, projector, 50-inch TV, blender, coffee maker, hairdryer, and more.
+For example, keeping with the EcoFlow River 2 PPS, the output capacity can handle devices up to 600W.
+This allows you to use devices such as your refrigerator, projector, 50-inch TV, blender, small Keurig, and more.

 In contrast, power banks are typically for smaller devices like smartphones, laptops, or tablets.
 They usually feature USB inputs for charging digital devices.

 A PPS will have a larger battery capacity than a power bank.
-The River PPS sports up to 288Wh of capacity.
+The River 2 PPS sports up to 256Wh of capacity.

 Meanwhile, a power bank has less capacity, usually ranging from 2000-10,000mAh.
 It seems like a high capacity until you convert it to Wh.
 A 10,000 mAh battery with a 3.6V voltage only delivers 36Wh.

-PPS units like the EcoFlow River also have solar charging capability, meaning you don’t need to plug it into an outlet to recharge.
-You can hook it up to a 110W EcoFlow solar panel and access free, renewable energy.
+PPS units like the EcoFlow River 2 also have solar charging capability, meaning you don’t need to plug it into an outlet to recharge.
+You can hook it up to a 110W EcoFlow solar panel or buy them together and access free, renewable energy.